plaid/plaid-postman/README.md

 1. Make sure the "Collection" pane is selected, then expand the "Plaid API Endpoints" folder on the left and navigate to Plaid API Endpoints -> Items -> Create Item [Sandbox Only].
 2. In the pane on the right, which has the options "Params", "Authorization", "Headers" etc. click on the "Body" tab.
 3. If you want, update the product under `initial_products` to match the product you would like to try, such as "transactions" or "identity".
 Otherwise, click the blue "Send" button on the right.
 4. The response body should appear in Postman.
-Copy the `public_token` value (for example, "public-sandbox-00c6acae-9aab-4c3b-9f2d-d1ea710f3103").
+The `public_token` returned will automatically be used in our next request.
-5. Select the "Exchange token" endpoint, click on the "Body" tab, and paste your public token into the request, then hit "Send".
+5. Select the "Exchange token" endpoint, click on the "Body" tab, then hit "Send".
+An `access_token` will be returned and will automatically be used in our next request.
-6. Copy the `access_token` value (for example, "access-sandbox-0128b38c-3219-4f8b-827a-c2e42b19c125").
-7. Select any product endpoint of your choice.
+6. Select any product endpoint of your choice.
 If you are not sure which one to use, a good simple example is "Balance".
 Expand the product endpoint folder and click on the endpoint you would like to use ("Retrieve Balance", if we are using balance).
-8. Click on the "Body" tab.
-Paste your access token into the `access_token` field.
+7. Click on the "Body" tab.
 Complete any other required fields (for Balance, there are none) and click Send.
-9. You will receive a response containing your requested data!
+8. You will receive a response containing your requested data!

 ## Collection endpoints
 The following collection is a fully-featured set of pre-filled requests that allow you to test the [Plaid API](https://plaid.com/docs), and visualize the responses in a friendly format.